karolrycio/3mdeb/_posts/2014-08-18-linux-rpi-and-usb-over-ip.md

 ### usbip - client side

 Our device should wait for communication.
-Let's go to client side of our LAN and try to check if we can use our USB device.
+Let&#039;s go to client side of our LAN and try to check if we can use our USB device.
 To check if device is available:

 ```